AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 ---
-title: Universal Editor AEM Developer Overview
+title: Universal Editor Overview for AEM Developers
-description: If you are an AEM developer interested in how the Universal Editor works and how to use it in your project, this document give you an end-to-end introduction.
+description: If you are an AEM developer interested in how the Universal Editor works and how to use it in your project, this document gives you an end-to-end introduction by leading you through instrumenting the WKND project to work with the Universal Editor.
 ---

-# Universal Editor Developer Overview {#developer-overview}
+# Universal Editor Overview for AEM Developers {#developer-overview}

-If you are an AEM developer interested in how the Universal Editor works and how to use it in your project, this document give you an end-to-end introduction.
+If you are an AEM developer interested in how the Universal Editor works and how to use it in your project, this document gives you an end-to-end introduction by leading you through instrumenting the WKND project to work with the Universal Editor.

 ## Purpose {#purpose}